JosiahParry/sdf/README.md

 For minimal functionality, we need to lastly provide a `combine_geometry()` method.
 This is used in the `summarise()` function.
+`combine_geometry()` is intended to combine single geometries into the multi variety or, at minimum, a geometry collection as done here.

 ``` r
 combine_geometry.geos_geometry <- function(x) {